Law Firm

 In Cyprus, companies eligible for the BFU facilities are:

-The maximum number of foreign nationals employed by the company must be 70%.
+The maximum number of foreign nationals the company employs must be 70%.

 * A high technology company is a company that:

-Are companies already registered in the Civil registry and migration department eligible?
+Are companies already registered in the Migration department eligible?

 Are small companies, family offices and sole proprietorships eligible?